MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 #### The Scenario
 DataFirst, a software development company, is developing a web app for their client, the European Commission.
-The European Commission have created a fund for a set of economic investments aimed at reducing the economic inequalities across the European countries.
+We are assuming that the European Commission has created a fund for a set of economic investments aimed at reducing the economic inequalities across the European countries.
 For this plan, The EU Leadership Team has decided to target countries with many barriers to doing business and therefore are the least attractive options for new businesses.
-To make this assessment, they would like to focus specifically on 4 Indicators from World Bank Dataset: Getting Credit, Starting a Business, Resolving Insolvency, Trading Across Borders.
-The European Commission has a vague idea of what the Senior Leaders might find useful to make the investment decision, nevertheless, they do not know what solution would be optimal to have the best interpretation of business insights.
+The European Commission has a vague idea of what the Senior Leaders might find useful to make the investment decision, nevertheless, they are relying on DataFirst to explore the different feasible options and realise what is the best business intelligence solution.
-The DataFirst Team
+We are assuming that The DataFirst Team is made up by a small team of students with relevant internship-level experience in the Scrum Methodology.
+They have been asked to have the final web application ready within a fixed timeframe of 4 months.
+Nevertheless, they have agreed with the European Board to frequently review the work to adapt to the undefined requirements.

+For this particular scenario, it was important to select a software engineering methodology because the main deliverable of the project is a web application.
+Nevertheless, it was also important to consider a methodology that would integrate flexibly and adequately with data science given that at the heart of the web applications we have insights.
-Choosing an Agile methodology for this project will be essential given the business criteria identified in the next section.
-In particular, we will focus on the Scrum Methodology as it will equip the team with a rigorous but flexible process applicable for data science.
-This will be important, because not only, we are looking to develop a web application, but we also want to provide exploratory data insights in the form of visualizations and reports.
+Thus, considering specific selection criteria, we will focus on the Scrum Methodology because it allows the team to develop a web application, while remaining flexible and agile to data science (Scrum for Data Science, n.d.).

 ### Selection criteria and justification of selection